dk107dk/flightpath/flightpath/assets/help/find_file_by_reference_dialog/help.md

 This dialog helps you construct and use references to find files.
 It helps you create references that correctly point to files you want to use in runs.
 It can be used to browse, find, and open files.

-And it can be a shortcut to opening named-file and named-results metadata.
+You can use the shortcut *Ctrl-F* from the Welcome screen to open the find dialog.